IOTechSystems/support-alarms-docs/docs/api/graphql/support-alarms-schema.md

 <td valign="top"><a href="#boolean">Boolean</a>!</td>
 <td>

 Acknowledged state of the alarm.
-When False this indicates the state requires acknowledgement
+When true it indicates indicates recognition of an Alarm condition being active.
+For example a alarm is triggered, The engineer see this and then acknowledges the alarm is active.

 </td>
 </tr>